YukeWang96/GNNAdvisor_OSDI21/README.md

 >> + `--partSize`: the size of neighbor-group, default: 32.
 >> + `--dimWorker`: the number of worker threads (**<=32**), default: 32.
 >> + `--warpPerBlock`: the number of warp per block, default: 8, recommended: GCN: 8, GIN: 2.
 >> + `--sharedMem`: the shared memory size for each Stream-Multiprocessor on NVIDIA GPUs.
-A reference for different GPU architecture and its shared memory size can be found at [here](https://en.wikipedia.org/wiki/CUDA)
+A reference for different GPU architecture and its shared memory size can be found at [here](https://en.wikipedia.org/wiki/CUDA), default
 >> + `--loadFromTxt`: whether to load the graph TXT edge list. default: `False` (will load from npz fast).
 >> + `--model`: `gcn` or `gin`. gcn has 2 layers with 16 hidden dimensions, while gin has 5 layers with 64 hidden dimensions.
 >> + `--num_epoches`: the number of epoches for training, default: 200.
 >> + `-enable_rabbit`: this a **flag** parameter without value.
 If this flag is specified, it will be possible to use the rabbit-reordering routine.
 Otherwise, it will skip rabbit reordering under all cases no matter what kind of parameters decider or user specify.
 >> + `-manual_mode`: this a **flag** parameter without value.
 If this flag is specified, it will use the value from the parameter `partSize`, `dimWorker` and `dimWorker`.
 Otherwise, it will determine these three performance-related parameters automatically by `Decider`.
 Note that `Decider` will generate two different sets of parameters for input and hidden layers based on a GNN model and the dataset input characters.

-**Note** that 1) accuracy evaluation are omitted; 2) the reported time per epoch only includes the GNN model forward and backward computation, excluding the data loading and some preprocessing.
+**Note** that 1) accuracy evaluation are omitted for all implementations and each sparse kernels are tested via the `unitest.py`; 2) the reported time per epoch only includes the GNN model forward and backward computation, excluding the data loading and some preprocessing.